abtExp/100daysOfMLCode/Week 2(05-01-2019 - 11-01-2019)/Readme.md

 Finished with the CS229 revision, starting tomorrow will work on the statistics and maths for ML.

 Day 4: (08/01/2019) ⭐️
+Day 4 was for dimensionality reduction, with PCA.

 Day 5: (09/01/2019) ⭐️